Overview

 Total for the program is 75% correct, therefor the criteria would be detected.

-2. Per Target: Individually committed target data will be evaluated.
+2. Per Target: Individual target data will be evaluated.
 Note that if this option is chosen, lock will be unavailable.

-E.g., Criteria is defined per target at 75%/1 piece of committed data.
+E.g., Criteria is defined per target at 75% across 1 piece of committed data.

 Your data is as follows: